-The second power presentation will be on all of the descriptions of motion.
-Both word and equations forms of all three descriptions (displacement, velocity, and acceleration will be given).
+Power Point Presentation: The presentations will include all three descriptions of motion (displacement, velocity, and acceleration will be given).
 Students will also be given the kinematical equations necessary to complete word problems involving descriptions of motion.
 Students will then complete word problems on descriptions of motions given on slides with the aide of the instructor.